WebAssembly/component-model/design/mvp/Explainer.md

-The `resource.new` built-in creates a new resource (with resource type `T`) with `repr` as its representation and returning the `i32` index of a new handle pointing to this resource.
+The `resource.new` built-in creates a new resource (with resource type `T`) with `repr` as its representation, and returns a new handle pointing to the new resource.

+In the Canonical ABI, `repr<T>` is a `u32`, and the new handle is returned returning the `i32` index of a new handle pointing to this resource.

 ###### `resource.drop`